bnguyen14/MemoryLog/README.md

 were made by https://github.com/bnguyen14 and https://github.com/Nguyen2010

 # Implementation:
-Added GUI for easier use:\n
+Added GUI for easier use:
 -Main Menu
 -Add Questions
 -Deep - quiz that uses SRS system
--General - quiz that chooses at most of 8 random questions to go through and shuffles them -Review/Practice - shows questions on the front and can reveal answer in the back, like a flashcard (Currently there are two buttons that goes to the same GUI
+-General - quiz that chooses at most of 8 random questions to go through and shuffles them
+-Review/Practice - shows questions on the front and can reveal answer in the back, like a flashcard (Currently there are two buttons that goes to the same GUI

 # Changes:
 -Modified SubjectTester to accept parameters from GUI
 	-the add method now accepts a question and answer (only one answer for the sake of time).
 	-the run method returns a list of questions for today.
 	-a sizable chunck of algorithm from the ask method was moved and modified in SRSquiz class to go through today's questions.
 # Additions:
 -Main - for the main menu
 -AddQuestionsFrame - to add questions
 -SRSquiz - explained in deep
 -QuizRun/QuizConts - explained in general
 -FlashCard/FlashCardA - explained in review/practice
 -QuizTester - class that works like SubjectTester, but with slight modification and does not save to savedQuiz
 -ChooseQuiz - menu for selecting different studying types